 <scheme>is the HTTP or HTTPS protocol.

 <host>is the IP address or domain name of the FileMaker Server computer.
-For a multiple-machine deployment, you can use the IP address or the domain name of the master machine or a worker machine; the web server will forward the URL to the master machine.
+For a multiple-machine deployment, you can use the IP address or the domain name of the primary machine or a secondary machine; the web server will forward the URL to the primary machine.
 (Use the IP address or domain name for the Web Publishing Engine on the Connectors > Web Publishing tab.)